Pablo Atchugarry: Exhibitions

 In 1972, Atchugarry had his first personal exhibition of paintings at the Civic Room in Montevideo, Uruguay.

-In 1987, the artist held his first solo sculpture exhibition in Bramantino’s Crypt in Milan.
+In 1987, the artist held his first solo sculpture exhibition in Bramantino's Crypt in Milan.

-During the spring of 2001, the Province of Milan organized a retrospective of Atchugarry’s work entitled “The Infinite Evolutions of Marble” at the Palazzo Isimbardi in Milan.
+During the spring of 2001, the Province of Milan organized a retrospective of Atchugarry's work entitled "The Infinite Evolutions of Marble" at the Palazzo Isimbardi in Milan.

 In 2003, Atchugarry represented Uruguay in the 50th International Exhibition of the Visual Arts at the Venice Biennale of 2003 with an installation of eight sculptures in Garrara marble and Grey Bardiglio marble entitled Dreaming of Peace.

-From 2007 to 2008, a retrospective exhibition dedicated to his work entitled “The Plastic Space of Light” was held in Brazil, accompanied by a critical text written by Luca Massimo Barbero.
-Province of Milan Initially staged at the Banco do Brasil Cultural Centre in Brasilia, the exhibition travelled to the MuBe (Museu Brasileiro da Escultura) in São Paulo and the Museu Oscar Niemeyer in Curitiba.
+From 2007 to 2008, a retrospective exhibition dedicated to his work entitled "The Plastic Space of Light" was held in Brazil, accompanied by a critical text written by Luca Massimo Barbero.
+Province of Milan Initially staged at the Banco do Brasil Cultural Centre in Brasília, the exhibition travelled to the MuBe (Museu Brasileiro da Escultura) in São Paulo and the Museu Oscar Niemeyer in Curitiba.

-During the winter of 2011, Hollis Taggart Galleries in New York mountedthe solo show “Pablo Atchugarry: Heroic Activities.”
-Hollis Taggart Galleries held another show of the artist’s work titled “Pablo Atchugarry: Lives in Stone” from 7 November 2013 to 4 January 2014.
+During the winter of 2011, Hollis Taggart Galleries in New York mountedthe solo show "Pablo Atchugarry: Heroic Activities."
+Hollis Taggart Galleries held another show of the artist's work titled "Pablo Atchugarry: Lives in Stone" from 7 November 2013 to 4 January 2014.

-From 22 May 2015 to 7 February 2016, forty sculptures by Atchugarry were exhibited at the Museum dei Fori Imperiali – Mercati di Traino in Rome as part of the exhibition “Eternal City, eternal marbles.”
+From 22 May 2015 to 7 February 2016, forty sculptures by Atchugarry were exhibited at the Museum dei Fori Imperiali – Mercati di Traino in Rome as part of the exhibition "Eternal City, eternal marbles."

-During spring 2016, Hollis Taggart exhibited “Pablo Atchugarry: Invocations of the Soul” from 5 May to 11 June 2016.
-The catalog for this show contains original texts by Luciano Caprile, Jonathan Goodman, Fundación Pablo Atchugarry and Pietro Dormia as well as press releases and photographs from other major exhibitions of Atchugarry’s work.
+During spring 2016, Hollis Taggart exhibited "Pablo Atchugarry: Invocations of the Soul" from 5 May to 11 June 2016.
+The catalog for this show contains original texts by Luciano Caprile, Jonathan Goodman, Fundación Pablo Atchugarry and Pietro Dormia as well as press releases and photographs from other major exhibitions of Atchugarry's work.